sjbrown/misc_work/deckahedron/mod_deckahedron_world.md

 With an advantage, flip over your top card as usual, and then flip over the next card as well.
-Compare the results (the number of ✗s or ✔s) and *resolve the flip* with the card that has the **best** result.
+Compare the results (the number of ✗s or ✔s next to the relevant symbol) and *resolve the flip* with the card that has the **best** result.

 If it's a tie, you may choose whichever card to be the card that *resolves the flip*.

-All cards that got flipped face-up go in your *discard pile*.
+All cards that got flipped go face-up in your *discard pile*.

 #### Complete Flip Rule